fgyfql/seqFinder/README.md

 d) When encountering a very poor region whose density does not allow C-alpha atom placement or is missing:
     use information before or after this region to search the target sequence.

-an example of inputfile2.txt:

-1 X
-2 X
-3 X
-4 X
-5 X
-6 X
-7 L
-8 V
-9 X
-10 X
-11 F
-12 X
-13 X
-14 X
-15 E
-16 X

 ****************
 2. run the program

-seqFinder.py --annotation_file inputfile2.txt --fasta_file inputfile1.txt --output_file out.txt
+An example command: seqFinder.py --annotation_file inputfile2.txt --fasta_file inputfile1.txt --output_file out.txt

-After running the program, you will get a file named out.txt which contains the alignment results and the fitting scores between the target protein sequence and the side-chain size distribution pattern derived from the density map.
+After running the program, you will get a file named "out.txt" which contains the alignment results and the fitting scores between the target protein sequence and the side-chain size distribution pattern derived from the density map.
 The value of the fitting scores are between 0.0 and 1.0.
 The higher the fitting score, the better the sequence fits to the density map.